 Josh Merrigan | Assistant Baseball Coach

-Josh Merrigan is in his first season as pitching coach for the Youngstown State baseball program.
+Josh Merrigan is in his second season as pitching coach for the Youngstown State baseball program in 2017-18.

 Prior to his appointment at Morningside, Merrigan was the recruiting coordinator and assistant coach at Highland Community College (Highland, Kan.) in 2015.
 He served in the same capacity at Wayne State College (Wayne, Neb.) in 2014.

 Before entering the college ranks, Merrigan served as an Associate Scout for the Tampa Bay Rays from 2008-13.

 Merrigan guided several teams to state tournament appearances while coaching legion teams in South Dakota.
 His 2007 Sioux Falls Post 15 West team won South Dakota's "A" American Legion championship and finished third in the American Legion Central Plains Regional.